mrocklin/blog/_posts/work/2013-11-25-Parallelism-and-Serialization.md

 ---
 {% include JB/setup %}

+*This is a draft and should not be publicized.
+If you find it in a public place please e-mail Matthew Rocklin.*

 **tl;dr:** Multiprocessing in Python is crippled by `pickle`s poor function serialization.
 The more robust serialization package `dill` improves the situation.
 Dill-based solutions for both `multiprocessing` and